vpacilio/Homework-1/README.md

 * The best way to add a pay per transaction model is using BAT.
 Cryptocurrency is very low fee compared to Visa's 2-4% transaction fee per purchase.
 The ability to have a crypto wallet within your Brave browser enables you to seemlessly browse the web paying as you go for articles or content you are interested.

+# Conclusion

+* I think every web user should be more concerned about their data and privacy while moving across the internet.
+Companies like Google and Facebook make incredible amounts of money tracking and selling their users data to third party vendors.
+Brave seeks to provide a more secure and incentivized browsing experience by both not tracking your data and compensating you for your attention when viewing ads on the platform.
+To me this is a fantastic idea and I'm suprised it hasn't cuaught on faster.
+People should be fed up with the watchful eye of large corporations watching you 24/7 as you move across the internet.